-Fri.
-November 11--Project Description: Choose a partner.
-Together with your partner, turn in a 1 paragraph description of what your project will be about.
+Wed.
+November 14--Project Description: Turn in a 1 paragraph description of what your project will be about.
 List at least one reference on this topic that you intend to use.
-Turn this in with assignment 5.

-Mon.
+Wed.
 November 28--Project check:

 Turn in a detailed outline and list of references for your paper.
 The outline should give enough subheadings to show that you have done some significant research and have an idea of the specific topics that you will cover in the paper.